lovababu/http2-in-action/README.md

 - Java 17 or above
 - Maven
 - HTTPS certificate (included: keystore.p12)
--

 ## Enabling HTTP/2 in Spring Boot
-**Note:**
+> **Note:**
     - SSL Setup is mandatory to enable HTTP/2 protocol version.
     - Self-signed certificate is part of this repo, else create your own by fallowing below steps.
-HTTP/2 supports only TLS 1.2+
     - HTTP/2 supports only TLS 1.2+

 ### Create Self-Signed Certificate using keytool.